HariYengantiwa/FUTURE_CS_02/README.md

 ## Contents
 - `SOC_Final_Report.docx` — Full project report and findings.
-- `splunk.mp4` — Demo video (10:08) showing the steps and screenshots.
 - `screenshots/` — Screenshots used in the report (1.png ...
 11.png).
-- `scripts/voiceover_script.txt` — Voice-over script for the video.
 - `.gitattributes` — Git LFS settings (if used).
 - `.gitignore` — Ignored files.